-- 1 Company overview
+- 1 Introduction to the Baltic property market

-- 2 Introduction to the Baltic property market
+- 2 Business model

-- 3 Business model
+- 3 Project portfolio

-- 4 Project portfolio
+- 4 Financials

-- 5 Financials
+- 5 Conclusion

 - 6 Risks

-Group Portfolio Overview - Appraisal Value of EUR 236m פרסא אווים ביים האסודאנ
+Group Portfolio Overview - Appraisal Value of EUR 236m РАОКАРІТАL

-- The appraisal investment value of the current portfolio is EUR 236 million Colliers has made an appraisal of the current investment value of the portfolio consisting of the ongoing projects and the completed real estate (hotels). - Key assumptions Colliers appraisal value is calculated from the project cash flows discounted using a WACC of 6.6-7.6% depending on the project and an expected return on equity of 9.0-10.5%. - Attractive project pipeline The Group has an attractive project pipeline consisting of around 300,000 sqm of undeveloped net sellable area in prime locations in the Baltic Capitals. - Increase in apartment sales volume and large exits The Group is currently developing large milestone projects, such as the T1 Shopping and Entertainment Center.
+- The appraisal investment value of the current portfolio is EUR 236 million in December 2016 Colliers has made an appraisal of the current investment value of the portfolio consisting of the ongoing projects and the completed real estate (hotels).
+In 2017 the Group exited Tallinn and Riga hotels, reducing the portfolio value by EUR 14 million.
+Market value of the portfolio was EUR 155 million as at the end of the last year. - Key assumptions Colliers appraisal value is calculated from the project cash flows discounted using a WACC of 6.6-7.6% depending on the project and an expected return on equity of 9.0-10.5%. - Attractive project pipeline The Group has an attractive project pipeline consisting of around 300 thousand sqm of undeveloped net sellable area in prime locations in the Baltic Capitals. - Increase in apartment sales volume and large exits The Group is currently developing large milestone projects, such as the T1 Mall of Tallinn shopping and entertainment center.